-- 2. College coursework: Successful completion of one college course for the associate degree or two college courses for the bachelor's degree (minimum three semester or four quarter-hour credits; minimum grade of C from one of the following options: - a.
-Writing courses such as Excelsior College's ENG 101 English Composition, ENG 201 Writing for the Professions, or MLS 500 Graduate Research and Writing (some restrictions apply). - b.
-Two institutionally designated writing-intensive, writing-emphasis courses. - c.
+- 2. College coursework: Successful completion of one college course (minimum 3 semester- or four quarter-hour credits; minimum grade of C) from one of the following options for the associate degrees, and from two of the following options for the bachelor's degrees: - Expository writing courses such as Excelsior College's ENG 101 English Composition, ENG 201 Writing for the Professions, or MLS 500 Graduate Research and Writing (some restrictions apply). - b.
+Two institutionally designated writingintensive, writing-emphasis courses. - c.
 Two applied writing courses.
 The applied writing courses must focus on different applications of the writing process.